 Tauranga Bay Fur Seal Colony

-The full track on to Cape Foulwind takes one-and-a-half hours (three hours return) and is well graded as it crosses rocky granite bluffs, grassy downs, swampy streams and sandy beaches.
+The full track on to Cape Foulwind takes 1.5 hours (3 hours return) and is well graded as it crosses rocky granite bluffs, grassy downs, swampy streams and sandy beaches.

 If you have non-walkers in your group, get them to drop you at the Lighthouse end, and send them to the superb café at Tauranga Bay, where you can meet them later.

 Or if you’ve got some surfing enthusiasts in your group, some of the best surfing on the Coast is right here, at the café end of Tauranga Bay.

-How it got it’s name
+How it got its name

 In 1642 Abel Tasman the Dutch navigator called it Clyppygen Hoeck (Rocky Corner); Captain Cook an early English explorer, less than impressed with the wind which prevented him from landing, called it FoulWind.